polito-se2-25-08/participium/retrospective/Retrospective.md

 ## ASSESSMENT

 - What did go wrong in the sprint?
+  - We failed to complete story number 3 even if it we completed 4 and 5.
+We have had some misalignments on the code so the UI was not totally coherent.
+We also weren't able to focus much on testing.
+These problems were caused by the fact that we wanted to complete several stories and also that some of them had some dependencies.

 - What caused your errors in estimation (if any)?
+  - The amount of work required for the setup and for coordination.

 - What lessons did you learn (both positive and negative) in this sprint?
+  - We can put our focus on less stories if needed, and try to have a stricter collaboration.

 - Which improvement goals set in the previous retrospective were you able to achieve?
+  - We defined a productive working strategy, and divided the task basing on team members knowledge gap.

 - Which ones you were not able to achieve?
 Why?
+  - Comunication was not totally perfect.
+Could be because the team is still at one of the first sprints so it has improvement margin.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   > Propose one or two
+  - Team coordination is the number 1 priority, and second one is focusing on quality.

 - One thing you are proud of as a Team!!
+  - We got compliments from stakeholders for the quality of our work.